Ajin007/ReadmeFiles/Readme_springboot.md

 # Spring understanding

+## Why no such Bean exception came in the project ?
+org.springframework.beans.factory.NoSuchBeanDefinitionException: No qualifying bean of type 'example.cashcard.CashCardRepository' available: expected at least 1 bean which qualifies as autowire candidate.
+Dependency annotations: {}
+Clues such as NoSuchBeanDefinitionException, No qualifying bean, and expected at least 1 bean which qualifies as autowire candidate tell us that Spring is trying to find a properly configured class to provide during the dependency injection phase of Auto Configuration, but none qualify.

+We can satisfy this DI requirement by extending the CrudRepository.
+## What is the refractor model in the Springboot:
+Refactoring is the act of altering the implementation of a software system without altering its inputs, outputs, or behavior.

+Our tests will allow us to change the implementation of our Cash Card API's data management from hard-coded data inside our Controller, to utilizing a Repository and database.

+This lab is a continuous example of the Red, Green, Refactor development loop that we learned about in a previous lesson.

+As we refactor, our tests will periodically fail when we run them.
+We'll know we've successfully removed all hard-coded data from our Controller and "migrated" that data (and data management) to a database-backed Repository when our tests pass again.
+##
 ## How to test the Spring boot based project and what is the annotation for the same?
 1. Annotation used ----> @SpringbootTest
 2. Template used to get all the datas from the end point is ----> TestRestTemplate